Main Studio Classes: Investigating Ashtanga

 Yoga has nourished me, inspired me and boggled my mind since 1991.

 Mentored at The Yoga Fitness Center since 1997, I was first certified to teach Traditional Hatha Yoga under the guidance of Georg Feuerstein in 2003 and most recently by Erich Schiffmann in 2013.

 Classes blend both individual and communal needs of practitioners; classic and adaptive asana are offered to provide you with the tools to develop and experience your strengths, stability and ease.
 Restorative yoga and meditation are frequently included.
 My studies of kinesiology and therapeutic yoga continue through professional trainings and local clients.

 A few off the mat interests of mine include shared meals, live music, documentaries and a good laugh.

 Marina is pleased to be a part of the team of teachers offering Yoga through The University of Montana's HHP Department.
 Her approach offers and reinforces the building blocks of including Yoga in your day to day life on and off the mat.
 She teaches both an Introduction to Yoga and Continuing Yoga classes.
 Please note that Continuing Yoga has no prerequisites and may include all levels of practitioners.
 Remember it is you the practitioner that progresses and not necessarily the difficulty of the asanas.
 Prop use is encouraged to help serve the student's fullest experience and an opportunity to find ease among our challenges.

 Learn more about Marina at yogamz.com.

-Main Studio Classes: Morning Yoga, Noon Yoga, Hatha Yoga with Marina, Restorative Yoga (Seasonal)
+Main Studio Classes: Gentle Yoga, Morning Yoga, Restorative Yoga

 With a background of dance and fitness, Harriet has worked in the fields of movement and exercise for many years.
 She has been teaching yoga for 15 years.
 Her approach to yoga is one of creativity, openness and fun.